BryanKoo/PATANA/README.md

    * patent url list resulted by keyword search will be created as /list/searched_patents.url
 4. execute search_korean_patent.py with download command
    * patent html files will be downloaded in /searched_patents/html/
-5. execute extract_text.py with 2 arguments
+5. execute extract_text.py to extract part of from html
-   * 2 arguments are the directory name where htmls are saved and the part of patent
+   * with 2 arguments, the directory name where htmls are saved and the part of patent
      * abstract, description, claims, sentences are examples of the part
    * specified part of each patent will be saved in /searched_patents/part/
    * sentences are all texts that is in the form of sentence. (title, drawings, sequence, terms are not sentences)
-6. execute concat_text.py with the same 2 arguments
+6. execute concat_text.py to create a big concatanated file
+   * with the same 2 arguments
    * concatanation result will be saved as /searched_patents/part.txt
-7. execute sbd_text.py with the same 2 arguments
+7. execute sbd_text.py for pre-processing
+   * with the same 2 arguments
    * SBD(sentence boundary detection) result will be saved as /searched_patents/part_sbd.text
      * SBD can be done by punctuation identification since patents have formality.
    * stop word filtering result will be saved as /searched_patents/part_sbd_words.text